WeegeeNumbuh1/FlightGazer/README.md

 The main python script ([`FlightGazer.py`](./FlightGazer.py)) is designed to be started by the [`FlightGazer-init.sh`](./FlightGazer-init.sh) file.

 > [!NOTE]
-> By default, the script is designed to run at boot (by adding an entry to `rc.local` on initial setup) and telling the python script to minimize its console output.
+> By default, the script is designed to run at boot (by adding an entry to `rc.local` on initial setup or via systemd with `flightgazer.service`) and telling the python script to minimize its console output.

 ### ⚙️ Interactive Mode
 However, the script and python file are also designed to run interactively in a console.
 If you run the following command manually: